mridulcreates/mridulcreates/README.md

 <h4 align="left">About Me</h4>

 <a href="https://github.com/himitsu95"><img align="left" width="100" ></a>
 Lazy coder by day, anime marathoner by night.
-Caffeine is my drug, I love to eat **Bugs**,
+Caffeine is my drug, I love to eat **Bugs**.

-Just started learning to code and already dreaming in binary.
-I've got more bugs in my code than a summer night, but I'm squashing them one by one!
-Laughing at my own syntax errors since day one. :bug:
+Just started coding and already dreaming in binary!
+More bugs in my code than a summer night, but squashing them one by one.
+Laughing at my syntax errors since day one! :bug:
 <br><br>